| Lesson 7 || Using LOB support with replication |

 originally supported the replication of tables that contained regular Oracle data types such as VARCHAR and NUMBER.

 This functionality has been extended in Oracle to support new data types that include large objects such as the LOB and BLOB data types.
 Multimaster replication now supports binary large objects (BLOBs) character large objects (CLOBs), and national character large objects (NCLOBs).

 Oracle does not support replication of LOBs in distributed environments where some databases are running Oracle7.3 and below.

-All databases MUST be Oracle.
+All databases MUST be Oracle8 and higher.
 This feature allows the replication of binary image data such as photographs and many other types of data, such as audio and video clips.